swanysimon/Dotfiles/README.md

+_Deprecated_.
+Moving to a fresh start [here](https://gitlab.com/swanysimon/dotfiles)

+Leaving this repository public for reference.

+---

 All my system configuration files that I like to take with me everywhere I go.

 **HERE BE DRAGONS!** I do things that I'm willing to live with.
 Read my code